To Relate To The Root

 The Full Moon Forage is a 'mixtape' of favoured finds from my time travels, each curated to a specific theme or context.
 In this series, encounter my attention highlights: narrative resources I've gathered for you and me to take in, move to, and use towards possibility as we wish.
 Looking for synthesis instead?
 Here are 5 of my favourites.

 This moon's theme is radical: The most basic sense of the word radical in all its meanings is about relating to the roots of what is vital to life.
 The first sound of radical has a Proto-Indo-European root meaning branch or root.
 The word radical is related to radish, rhizome, deracinate.
 It started in the 1300s meaning "originating in the ground", from the Latin radicalis, "of or having roots."
 Then in the 1650s the figurative meaning "going to the origin, essential" appeared, then in the 1780s it took on the political meaning of "radical reform" to change from the roots, it began to mean "unconventional" in 1921, and became US youth and surfer slang from the 1970s to the 1980s.
+These days it's been branded to something unlikeably extreme, and so I've gathered 15 reading highlights to try recover its root meaning.

 1. To grasp things at the root | Angela Davis in 1987 paraphrased Marx when she said the word radical simply means grasping things at the root.[1]